This PDF is the current document as it appeared on Public Inspection on 06/30/2015 at 08:45 am.

 In addition to receiving priority in the award of DOD peacetime cargo, a participant will receive compensation during contingency activation for that capacity activated under Stage I, II and III.
 The amount of compensation will depend on the Stage at which capacity is activated.
 During enrollment, each participant must select one of several compensation methodologies.
 The compensation methodology selection will be completed with the appropriate DOD agency, resulting in prices in contingency contracts between DOD and the participant.

 All VISA applicants accepted for VISA participation, not having a Facility Security Clearance (FCL), will be required to pursue the clearance process with the Defense Security Service (DSS).
-If the accepted applicant does not have a clearance, MARAD and USTRANSCOM will initiate the clearance process with DSS.
-Participants must have a FCL and security clearances at a minimum of SECRET level for key personnel in order for them to participate in the VISA Joint Planning Advisory Group (JPAG) meetings and to meet VISA contingency contract obligations.
+If the accepted applicant does not have a clearance, MARAD will initiate the clearance process with DSS.
+Participants must have a FCL and individual security clearances, at a Start Printed Page 37732minimum of SECRET level, for key personnel in order for them to participate in the VISA Joint Planning Advisory Group (JPAG) meetings and to meet VISA contingency contract obligations.
 One of the objectives of the JPAG is to provide the USTRANSCOM, MARAD and VISA participants a planning forum to analyze DOD contingency sealift/intermodal service and resource requirements against industry commitments.
 JPAG meetings are often SECRET classified sessions.
 Eligibility for VISA participation will be terminated if an applicant is rejected for a facility clearance or if it fails to progress in a timely manner in the clearance process.

 Application for VISA Participation